Vintage Rocking Horse Makeover for Christmas

 - Mineral Spirits

-- 80 and 120-grit sandpaper
+- 80 and 120 grit sandpaper

-- Saman water based whitewash stain.
+- Saman water-based whitewash stain

 - Fusion Tough Coat in Matte

-- 2 – dollar store cotton thread mop heads
+- Two dollar-store cotton thread mop heads

 - Cut tacks (shoe tacks)

-- sponge brushes and rags
+- Sponge, brushes, and rags

 Rocking Horse Makeover Video